Coldbath Fields riot: Background

 The Metropolitan Police had been founded in 1829, replacing a patchwork system of local night watchmen and parish constables who had struggled to maintain order in a rapidly-growing London.
 Most of the public were highly suspicious of the police, viewing them as an extension of the arm of the state and out of line with traditional English libertarian values.
 The reputation of the Metropolitan Police was affected by discipline issues and a high turnover of constables; Some publications derided the police as "raw lobsters" and "blue devils".
 By August 1830 the first two officers had been killed on duty.

 The English Radicals regarded the establishment of the police as an infringement of civil liberties, akin to the militarised gendarmerie that existed in Napoleonic France.
 The British military had previously been used to break up public demonstrations.
 The Peterloo Massacre of 1819, in which 18 civilians were killed by the British military intervening in a political demonstration, was in recent memory.

 The National Union of the Working Classes (NUWC), a political organisation associated with the Southwark-based Rotunda radicals, called a meeting to be held on open ground behind Coldbath Fields Prison on 13 May 1833.
-The meeting was to oppose the new police force and to call for the extension of the electoral franchise to a wider section of the male public.
-The NUWC had been disappointed by the Reform Act 1832 which had led to a small increase in the franchise, beyond the relatively wealthy.
+The aim of the meeting was to call for the extension of the electoral franchise to a wider section of the male public beyond the relatively wealthy.
+The NUWC had been disappointed by the Reform Act 1832 which had led to a small increase in the franchise.

 The NUWC's secretary, John Russell, promoted the meeting in The Poor Man's Guardian and The Working Man's Friend, as well as with numerous handbills and posters in the weeks preceding it.
 Some of the handbills requested that attendees arm themselves.
 The Home Secretary Lord Melbourne declared the meeting illegal and Prime Minister Lord Grey ordered the Metropolitan Police to arrest the ring leaders should the meeting take place.
 Melbourne ordered the joint Commissioners of Police of the Metropolis, Sir Charles Rowan and Sir Richard Mayne, to break up the meeting.
 The commissioners queried the legal basis for Melbourne's order and met with him to discuss it.
 The police posted notices warning that the meeting was illegal and would be dispersed if it went ahead.